 28 Are there any special requirements that apply to managers or operators of non-retail funds?

 The distinction between retail and non-retail lies in stricter investment guidelines and stricter marketing rules, at least with regard to funds managed by fully licensed managers.

-With regard to registered managers, only a regulation-lite regime applies (see question 3).
+With regard to registered managers, only a regulation-lite regime applies.